m4opt/m4opt/docs/design/milp.rst

 We receive a :doc:`HEALPix probability sky map <userguide:tutorial/skymaps>` that describes the probability distribution of the true but unknown position of a target of interest as a function of position on the sky.
 There is a delay between the time that the event occurred and when we can start observations due to the time it takes to uplink commands to the spacecraft, and there is a deadline by which we must complete our observations.

-Our telescope can observe any of a set of :math:`n_r` reference fields at predetermined sky locations in order to tile the sky map.
-For each reference field that we select, our telescope must visit the reference field at least :math:`n_v` times.
+Our telescope can observe any of a set of :math:`n_J` reference fields at predetermined sky locations in order to tile the sky map.
+For each reference field that we select, our telescope must visit the reference field at least :math:`n_K` times.
 We have a cadence requirement: each visit of a given reference field must occur at least a time :math:`\gamma` after the previous visit.

 Every visit takes a certain amount of exposure time, and it takes a known amount of time to slew between different reference fields.
 We may only a visit a reference field when it is within the field of regard, the region that constrains where the telescope may point at any given instant of time.